Best Battery Backup for Sump Pumps

 Bluetti AC200MAX

-The Bluetti AC200MAX offers 2048Wh of LiFePO4 storage, a 2200W inverter, and a massive 4800W surge — ideal for high‑surge pumps and heavy cycling during storms.
+The Bluetti AC200MAX offers 2048Wh of LiFePO4 storage, a 2200W inverter, and a massive 4800W surge — ideal for high‑efficiency furnaces and long heating cycles.

 Capacity2048Wh